as-ideas/oil/README.md

   "label_nocookie_text": "Please activate Cookies in the properties of your Browsers.
 So you can do it in <a href=\"https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DDesktop&hl=en-GB\" class=\"as-oil__intro-txt--link\" target=\"_blank\">Google Chrome</a> or <a href=\"https://support.mozilla.org/en-US/kb/cookies-information-websites-store-on-your-computer\" class=\"as-oil__intro-txt--link\" target=\"_blank\">Firefox</a>."
 }
 ```

+Labels starting with `label_cpc_purpose_N` are automatically derived from the vendor list if missing from your locale object.

 ## Development